scverse/spatialdata/README.md

 Note: if you are using a Mac with an M1/M2 chip, please follow the installation instructions.

+## Limitations

+- Windows support.
+Currently the framework is tested on Linux and macOS machines, not Windows machines.
+Users have reported bugs in read/write operations (27 March 2024).

 ## Contact

 To get involved in the discussion, or if you need help to get started, you are welcome to use the following options.